 - There may not be an indicator for how long is left on a cycle, or if it is finished.

-- The control buttons may be smaller, and more difficult to read.
+- The control buttons may be smaller and more challenging to read.

 Panel Ready

 Panel ready dishwashers can be customized to suit the rest of your kitchen cabinets.
-KitchenAid currently has one type of panel ready dishwasher.
-You can add your custom panelling to the front so it suits your kitchen decor.
+KitchenAid currently has one type of panel-ready dishwasher.
+You can add your custom paneling to the front to suit your kitchen decor.

 Pros